6c2r2fqpmq-a11y/security-self-study/CyberSecurity-101-write-up.md/01-owasp-top-10.md

 After starting a netcat listener on my machine and resulting base64 string as the cookie value, deserialization server triggered the command and I caught a shell back.
 Full remote code execution from what looked, on the surface, like a normal cookie field.

 **The part I got stuck on:** understanding *why* this worked.
-Deserialization frameworks like pickle aren't just decoding data they're re-running constructors and methods to rebuild an object, which means a crafted object can make the deserializer execute code a s a byproduct of doing its normal job.
+Deserialization frameworks like pickle aren't just decoding data they're re-running constructors and methods to rebuild an object, which means a crafted object can make the deserializer execute code as a byproduct of doing its normal job.
 Once that clicked, the exploit path made a lot more sense than just following steps.

-**Fix, in a real environment:** never deserialize untrusted input with formats that support arbitrary code execution ( pickle" in Python, native serialization in Java/PHP without restrictions).
+**Fix, in a real environment:** never deserialize untrusted input with formats that support arbitrary code execution ( ‘pickle’ in Python, native serialization in Java/PHP without restrictions).
 Use dat a formats like JSON for anything client-facing, and if serialized object must be trusted, sign and verify them before deserializing.

 ## Takeaways